Table of Contents

-Understand simple words (such as “no” or “stop”) by 18 months of age
+- Understand simple words (such as “no” or “stop”) by 18 months of age.

-Talk in short sentences by 3 years of age
+- Talk in short sentences by 3 years of age.

-Tell a simple story at 4 to 5 years of age
+- Tell a simple story at 4 to 5 years of age.

-What causes speech delay?
+What causes a speech and language delay?

 The most common causes of speech delay include:

 Other causes include:

 - Psychosocial deprivation (the child doesn’t spend enough time talking with adults).

 - Being a twin.